 You deserve to feel like you are stepping into motherhood aware, prepared, and supported.
 That’s why we’ve created a free downloadable guide for pregnant mamas-to-be.
 Let’s empower you with the knowledge so many mamas wish they knew during pregnancy, and ensure you have an effective and speedy recovery so you can move through motherhood with confidence.

 MUTU System is the transformative pre and postnatal program, medically proven to prepare, prevent during pregnancy and heal and restore, post-baby.
-Assessed and approved by NHS Digital in the UK and recommended by health professionals around the world, MUTU System supports pregnant and postpartum women physically and mentally, to be alongside you at every step of your preparation and recovery journey.
+Assessed, approved and recommended by health professionals around the world, MUTU System supports pregnant and postpartum women physically and mentally, to be alongside you at every step of your preparation and recovery journey.

 Build your core.
 Staying connected to your deep core muscles as well as your pelvic floor is crucial to your body’s health during and after pregnancy and can significantly improve your recovery in your 4th trimester.

-2. Understand that there is no one right way to feel after giving birth
+2. That there is no one right way to feel after giving birth

 Talk to others who are going through the same as you about how you are feeling.
 Keep talking and surround yourself with support.
 Our MUTU community of pregnant and postpartum mamas is on hand to surround you with the support you need

-3. Riding that rollercoaster of emotions and knowing where to seek mental health support
+3. I wish I knew… where to seek mental health support

 If you find you are struggling with your mental health and wellbeing, seek support and keep talking.
 Having awareness through pregnancy and postpartum is vital.